aktersnurra/gustafrydholm.xyz/content/cv.md

 window manager, and st as the terminal of choice.
 I am very happy with this setup, but would like to improve the workflow with increased tmux usage and git worktrees, à la [ThePrimeagen](https://www.youtube.com/watch?v=GXxvxSlzJdI).

-I use a [ferris sweep](https://github.com/davidphilipbarr/Sweep) keyboard with [Colemak Mod-DH](https://colemakmods.github.io/mod-dh/) layout.
-I moved on from qwerty as I do not believe that you should go through life using suboptimal solutions from the past, just because you cannot bother learning something new.
+I build my own keyboard, and I currently have several [ferris sweep](https://github.com/davidphilipbarr/Sweep), but my latest build is a [Charybdis Nano](https://bastardkb.com/product/charybdis-nano-kit/) and I believe this to be my endgame when it comes to split keyboards.
+I also moved on from qwerty as I do not believe that you should go through life using suboptimal solutions from the past, just because you cannot bother learning something new.